-Skelliking Day featured debauchery before the Lenten season in Munster
+Skelliking Day featured debauchery before the Lenten season in Munster.

 Skelliking Day, the last day before Lent, used to be marked by extreme debauchery in the Munster region of Ireland.

-The Irish Times reports that Skelliking Day, sometimes known as Skelliging or Skeleton Day, traditionally took place on Shrove Tuesday and is derived from a Catholic tradition that saw couples get married in the lead up to Lent since the period of fasting also meant abstention from sex.
+Skelliking Day, sometimes known as Skelliging or Skeleton Day, traditionally took place on Shrove Tuesday and is derived from a Catholic tradition that saw couples get married in the lead up to Lent since the period of fasting also meant abstention from sex.

 Perhaps bizarrely, Skelling Michael off the coast of Co Kerry used to mark the beginning of Lent later than the rest of Ireland.

-Shane Lehane for The Irish Times explains: “The whole of Ireland had initially used a different .calculation table from the one adopted by Rome; it seems that, even though the rest of the country eventually conformed, Skellig Michael somehow maintained the older system.”
+Shane Lehane for The Irish Times explains: “The whole of Ireland had initially used a different calculation table from the one adopted by Rome; it seems that, even though the rest of the country eventually conformed, Skellig Michael somehow maintained the older system.”

 “Easter and Lent always fell later on Skellig than on the mainland, opening a window of opportunity for couples wishing to marry, and ingraining in the popular imagination the association between courtship, marriage and the Skellig Rock.”

-According to an 1895 account: “All the marriageable young people, men and women, in any parish, who are not gone over to the majority at Shrovetide, are said to be compelled to walk barefoot to the Skellig rocks, off the Kerry coast, on Shrove Tuesday night.”
+According to an 1895 account: “All the marriageable young people, men, and women, in any parish, who are not gone over to the majority at Shrovetide, are said to be compelled to walk barefoot to the Skellig rocks, off the Kerry coast, on Shrove Tuesday night.”

 The trip to Skellig Rock, similar to Carnival and Mardi Gras elsewhere, became characterized by a night of debauchery before the Lenten period.